Skip to main content

 Step 4.
 Update forwarding information

-2. Go to NGINX Proxy Manager (Management Page) > Streams tab, and click the [Add Stream] button to add Streams.
+2. In the NGINX PROXY MANAGER > Streams tab, click the [Add Stream] button to add streams.

-• By adding internal hosts, you can access them through the Bastion host.
+• Adding internal hosts allows access to them via the Bastion host.

 10001handson-node-2_PRIVATE_IP22TCP